-“One of the primary goals of SPR is to create a scientific, multidisciplinary forum for prevention science, and a concerted effort is being made to invite investigators to join SPR whose research specialities are not represented in the current membership.”
+“One of the primary goals of SPR is to create a scientific, multidisciplinary forum for prevention science, and a concerted effort is being made to invite investigators to join SPR whose research specialties are not represented in the current membership.”

 Prevention Science – The Official Journal of the Society For Prevention Research

-Aims and scope
+Aims and Scope

 Prevention Science is the official publication of the Society for Prevention Research.
 The Journal serves as an interdisciplinary forum designed to disseminate new developments in the theory, research and practice of prevention.
 Prevention sciences encompassing etiology, epidemiology and intervention are represented through peer-reviewed original research articles on a variety of health and social problems, including but not limited to substance abuse, mental health, HIV/AIDS, violence, accidents, teenage pregnancy, suicide, delinquency, STD’s, obesity, diet/nutrition, exercise, and chronic illness.
-The journal also publishes literature reviews, theoretical articles, and papers concerning new developments in methodology.
+The journal also publishes literature reviews, theoretical articles, systematic reviews, meta-analyses, and papers concerning new developments in methodology.

 Manuscripts should be in English and submitted to the Editor’s Office via the journal’s web-based online manuscript submission and peer-review system at http://prev.edmgr.com.

-Acceptable formats for supplemental materials are:
+- Acceptable formats for supplemental materials are:

-Text: ASCII, Word, PDF, HTML;
+- Text: ASCII, Word, PDF, HTML

-Tables: Excel, Word, HTML, XHTML, XML;
+- Tables: Excel, Word, HTML, XHTML, XML

-Audio and Video: AVI, MPG, Quicktime, RM, MP3, WAV; Animation: GIF, JPEG, Flash/Shockwave;
+- Audio and Video: AVI, MPG, Quicktime, RM, MP3, WAV; Animation: GIF, JPEG, Flash/Shockwave

-Images: GIF, JPEG,TIFF
+- Images: GIF, JPEG,TIFF

 Submission is a representation that the manuscript has not been published previously and is not currently under consideration for publication elsewhere.